 To add a collaborator open up the collection’s settings.
 You can do this by clicking on the gear icon in the top right corner.
 Click on the ‘Collaborators’ tab to manage existing collaborators or invite new people to collaborate.
 To invite a new collaborator type in their email address and Dropmark will then send them an invitation to view the collection.

 To add comments and new items to the collection your client will need to create a Dropmark account.
-Don’t fear; they can stick to our free Lite accounts and still access Pro features on collections that are owned by a Dropmark Pro or Team.
+Don’t fear; they can stick to our free Lite accounts and still access Solo features on collections that are owned by a Dropmark Solo or Team.